Russian court upholds WNBA star Brittney Griner's 9-year prison sentence

 "This has been very traumatic experience, waiting for this day, waiting for the first court, and getting nine years for a crime that I was barely over the significant amount," Griner told the Moscow hearing on Tuesday.
 "I don't understand the first court's decision to give one year less than the max when I've been here almost 8 months, and people with more severe crimes have gotten less than what I was given...
 I really hope that the court will adjust this sentence, because it's been very, very stressful and very traumatic to my mental and psyche, being away from my family and not being able to communicate."

+"While their legal system is very different from ours, there is no doubt that the original sentence she received was extreme, even for the Russian legal system," the WNBA said in a statement after Tuesday's decision.
+"This appeal is further verification that BG is not just wrongfully detained - she is very clearly a hostage.
+Let us not be divided in this moment.
+Rallying around BG and all wrongfully detained Americans is the common thread of humanity that unites us without regard to ideology or political party.
+We must unite and support the stated public commitment of the Biden Administration and Congressional leaders to do everything possible to get her home."

-Earlier this month, Brittney's wife, Cherelle Griner, told "CBS Mornings" co-host Gayle King that she is terrified of the WNBA star's fate.
+Earlier this month, Brittney's wife, Cherelle Griner, told "CBS Mornings" co-host Gayle King that she was terrified of the WNBA star's fate.

 "It's like a movie for me.
 I'm like, 'In no world did I ever thought, you know, our president and a foreign nation president would be sitting down having to discuss the freedom of my wife.'
 And so to me, as much as everybody's telling me a different definition of what B.G. is, it feels to me as if she's a hostage," Cherelle said.